CI Tauri: Radial velocity

+CI Tauri displays several periodic radial velocity variations, including periods of 6.6 days, 9 days, and 25 days.
+The 9-day period was proposed to be due to a candidate massive planet on an eccentric orbit, CI Tauri b, in 2016.
 The discovery of CI Tauri b was notable because it is a hot Jupiter, which are supposed to take a minimum of 10 million years to form, and are often thought to be too close to their parent stars to have formed there.